22080331/REPORT--GROUP-9/README.md

 ![](images/datail.jpg)

--Order ID (in both files): To connect data between two tables.
+-Order ID : To connect data between two tables,can know number of order

 -Amount and Profit: Analyze revenue and profit.